 Research Project 3: Summary

 This project will study animal models of five psychological traits (sensation seeking, inattention, impulsivity, habituation, and the attribution of incentive salience) thought to underlie behavioral regulation and to be related to drug abuse.
 Some or all of these psychological traits are thought to predispose individuals to drug addiction.
 The relationship of these traits to each other and the degree to which the traits, both individually and together, predict cocaine cue preference will be determined.
-The genetic basis of these psychological traits will be determined in conjunction with Project 4.
-Specifically, we propose to phenotype 1600 male and female N/NIH heterogeneous stock (HS) rats using 6 behavioral tasks.
-Each rat will be tested using locomotor response to novelty, light reinforcement, delay discounting, choice reaction time, Pavlovian conditioned approach, and cocaine conditioned cue preference procedures.
-Ten behavioral phenotypes will be derived from these tasks and used to define the five psychological traits listed above.
+The genetic basis of these psychological traits will be determined in conjunction with Core C. We have phenotyped 1600 male and female N/NIH heterogeneous stock (HS) rats using 6 behavioral tasks, and we plan to phenotype 1600 additional rats to increase statistical power of the study.
+Each rat is tested using locomotor response to novelty, light reinforcement, delay discounting, choice reaction time, and Pavlovian conditioned approach. !600 rats from prior funding period were also tested for cocaine conditioned cue preference.
 Individual differences in the behavioral phenotypes and psychological traits will be used to perform a statistically sophisticated latent trait analysis to investigate how the behavioral phenotypes and psychological traits are related to each other and to cocaine cue preference.
-These data will also be used for a genome wide association study (GWAS) to determine the genetic basis of these traits (Project 4).
+These data is also used for a genome wide association study (GWAS) to determine the genetic basis of these traits (Core C).
 Upon completion of Project 3, we will have an in-depth understanding of the relationships between the behavioral phenotypes, psychological traits and cocaine conditioned cue preference.
 The results of the analysis, which may be different for each sex, will be reviewed with the goal of determining how well the psychological traits predict cocaine cue preference and more generally their contribution to an overall model of behavioral regulation.

 Locomotor Response to a novel environment is recorded using infrared motion-response system (Hamilton-Kinder) which records beam interruption.